Arindam200/devto-mcp/README.md

 3. **Restart Claude Desktop / Cursor**

-   Open Claude Desktop and you should now see WhatsApp as an available integration.
+   Open Claude Desktop and you should now see Devto as an available integration.

    Or restart Cursor.